 The more reputable bike checks available through well-known organisations like The AA, the RAC or HPI may cost you more but will provide far more detailed and reliable information.
 When you are about to invest thousands of pounds into a new motorbike, paying £20 odd for a full HPI check versus £3 for a cheap check really is a sound investment.

 There is no such thing as a free HPI check.
-Some services claim to offer a free bike check (note, they don’t mention HPI) but what this is, is a way of getting you in so they can sell you an HPI check or similar trustworthy service.
+Some services claim to offer a free bike check (note, they don’t mention HPI and most are called a Vehicle History Check) but they are just a way of reeling you in so they can upsell you an HPI check or similar trustworthy service.

 Free bike checks will give you: